 Visit: The number of people that reached your website.

-Voice of Customer (VoC): listening to what customers, both prospective and current, is important for any organization seeking to seriously deliver a positive customer experience.
+Voice of Customer (VoC): listening to prospective and current customers is essential for any organization seeking to deliver a positive customer experience seriously.
 This can be done through a Voice of Customer (VoC) program, and you can find a VoC template here.

 W

-Web crawler: (Sometimes called a bot, robot, or spider) Search engines work by indexing all available web pages and scoring them based on a number of factors to gauge their trustworthiness or popularity.
+Web crawler: (Sometimes called a bot, robot, or spider) Search engines index all available web pages and score them based on several factors to gauge their trustworthiness or popularity.

 Webmaster: The owner and/or administrator of a website.

-WordPress: An open source CMS which is used for blog and website publication.
-This is one of the most widely used content management systems in use online and powers over 25% of the top 10 million websites in the world.
+WordPress: An open-source CMS which is used for blog and website publication.
+This is one of the most widely used online content management systems, powers over 43% of the top 10 million websites worldwide and 65% of all sites built with a content management system.
 WordPress is a versatile, easy-to-use content management system that is free to use.
-It also has a huge ecosystem of community-developed plugins to add and extend functionality out-of-the-box, as well as eliminates vendor-lock-in.
+It also has a vast ecosystem of community-developed plugins to add and extend functionality out-of-the-box and eliminate vendor-lock-in.

 World Wide Web (WWW): Invented by Sir Tim Berners Lee in 1989 and commonly known as the Web.
 He wrote the first web browser in 1990 at CERN, which was made available to the public in August 1991.
-It wasn’t until 1993-94 that the Web was adopted by the general public when websites for general use became available.
+It wasn’t until 1993-94 that the general public adopted the Web when websites for general use became available.
 The Web is an information system on the internet that allows documents to be connected to other documents by hypertext links, enabling the user to search for information by moving from one document to another.

 Web3: Tim Berners-Lee has described the Semantic Web as a component of Web 3.0.
 More on Wikipedia and here.